 2. TEA BAGS

 Rather than using your tea bags once then throwing them out, if you’re a regular tea-drinker, consider using your tea bags twice.
-After you have made your cup of tea, store the used tea bag in a small glass or container covered in a little bit of water to keep it moist and keep mold away, then store it in your refrigerator.
+After you have made your cup of tea, store the used tea bag in a small glass or container covered with a little bit of water to keep it moist and keep mold away, then store it in your refrigerator.

 3. GLASS JARS AND CONTAINERS